piratecash/pirate/doc/REST-interface.md

 `GET /rest/headers/<COUNT>/<BLOCK-HASH>.<bin|hex|json>`

 Given a block hash: returns <COUNT> amount of blockheaders in upward direction.
+Returns empty if the block doesn't exist or it isn't in the active chain.

 #### Blockhash by height
 `GET /rest/blockhashbyheight/<HEIGHT>.<bin|hex|json>`